ibm-cloud-docs/quantum-computing/example-sampler.md

 {: #start-session-sampler-example}
 {: step}

-With Qiskit Runtime primitives, we introduce the concept of a session or a factory that allows you to define a job as a collection of iterative calls to the quantum computer.
+With Qiskit Runtime primitives, we introduce the concept of a session that allows you to define a job as a collection of iterative calls to the quantum computer.
 When you start a session, it caches the data you send so it doesn't have to be transmitted to the Quantum Datacenter on each iteration.

 ### Specify program inputs
 {: #sampler-inputs}